BriceK6/Lake-Michigan-Project/Lake_Michigan_Project.md

 ![](Lake_Michigan_Project_files/figure-gfm/by%20month%20and%20year-2.png)<!-- -->

-Here is a crazy graph of what I was really trying to do.
-I couldn’t figure out how to get the averages of each year.
+##### Here is a crazy graph of what I was really trying to do.
+I couldn’t figure out how to get the averages of each year at first.

 ``` r
 lake %>%